Enter-tainer/cxx2flow/README-en.md

 - The support of preprocessor is based on `cpp`, and is disabled by default. `--cpp` flag is needed to enable it.
 It will fail if `cpp` does not exist in `PATH`.
 - Supported control flow keyword: while，for，if，break，continue，break，return，switch, goto, do-while。
+- Very basic support for range based loop in C++ 11.